namitharayasam/namitharayasam.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hello!
-I'm an incoming Master's in Robotics (MSR) student at the [Robotics Institute, Carnegie Mellon University](https://www.ri.cmu.edu/).
-I am interested in building embodied AI systems that can perceive, reason, and adapt reliably in real-world environments while remaining robust to adversarial manipulation.
+I’m a Master’s in Robotics student at the [Robotics Institute, Carnegie Mellon University](https://www.ri.cmu.edu/), advised by Prof. Jiaoyang Li.
+I'm interested in long-horizon planning and manipulation for multi-robot collaboration.

-Currently, I work on Multi-Agent Path Finding (MAPF) with [Rishi Veerapaneni](https://rishi-v.github.io/) at CMU.
-Previously, I was a research intern at the [National University of Singapore](https://www.nus.edu.sg/), where I worked with [Hannah Brown](https://hannah-aught.github.io/) under the supervision of [Prof. Michael Qizhe Xie](https://qizhex.com/) on adversarial robustness in LLMs.
+Previously, I worked on Multi-Agent Path Finding (MAPF) with [Rishi Veerapaneni](https://rishi-v.github.io/) at CMU.
+I also interned at the [National University of Singapore](https://www.nus.edu.sg/), where I worked with [Hannah Brown](https://hannah-aught.github.io/) under the supervision of [Prof. Qizhe Xie](https://qizhex.com/) on adversarial robustness in LLMs.

-I completed my undergraduate studies in Computer Science at [PES University](https://pes.edu/about/), specializing in Machine Intelligence and Data Science.
-During this time, I also developed a bio-inspired SLAM system that localizes robots using event-camera data, leveraging brain-inspired attractor dynamics for self-correcting spatial memory.
+I completed my undergraduate degree in Computer Science at [PES University](https://pes.edu/about/), specializing in Machine Intelligence and Data Science.

-Outside of research, I'm a Carnatic classical singer.
-I'm also endlessly curious about behavioural neuroscience and biohacking.
+Outside of research, I’m a Carnatic classical singer and endlessly curious about behavioral neuroscience and biohacking.
 Send me your favorite obscure brain fact.

 Feel free to reach out if you’d like to discuss research, collaborations, or interesting ideas!